623637719/The-Democratization-of-AI/2.Deep learning/Readme.md

 Output Layer: The final transformed data produces a prediction or classification result.
 ### Backward Propagation
-Loss Calculation: The model's prediction is compared to the actual target value using a loss function to calculate the error and therefore what to change.
+Loss Calculation: The model's prediction is compared to the actual target value using a loss function to calculate the error.

 Gradient Calculation: The error is propagated backward through the network.
 Gradients of the loss function with respect to each weight and bias are computed.